bertyn99/cms-blog-monorepos/readme.md

 - `database/`: Contains files related to database setup and migrations.
 - `start/`: Contains files that are run at the start of the application.
 - `tests/`: Contains test files.
+- `doc-api/`: Contains api endpoint test files in .bru (use bruno => oss equivalent to postman)

+Each file and directory has a specific role in the application.
+For example, the `app/services/media_librairy_service.ts` file appears to define a service for handling media library operations.

 ### Frontend (apps/front)
 The frontend application is a Nuxt.js application.
 It includes: